-SIHP # -7579, Feature K was observed within the south sidewall of TE 40E and in plan view (Figure 191, Figure 192, and Table 71).
-It consists of an infilled builder's pit containing a historic building foundation remnant.
-The pit measured 60 cm by 50 cm in plan view and extended in profile from 60 to 160 cm below the existing surface.
-A square concrete block was observed at the base of the pit feature, with a rectangular concrete column freestanding atop the square block.
+(see Figure 192, Figure 194, and Table 71).
+It consists of an in-filled builder's pit containing a historic building foundation remnant.
+The pit measured 60 cm by 50 cm in plan view and extended in profile from 60 to 160 cm below the existing surface, down to the coral shelf.
+A square concrete block was observed at the base of the pit feature, atop the coral shelf, with a rectangular concrete column freestanding atop the square block.

-SIHP # -7579, Feature L was observed within the west sidewall of TE 40E and in plan view (see Figure 187, Figure 188, Figure 191, and Table 71).
-It consists of an infilled pit.
-The pit measured 110 cm by 50 cm in plan view and extended in profile from 60 to 160 cm below the existing surface.
+SIHP # -7579, Feature L was observed within the west sidewall of TE 40E and in plan view (see Figure 188, Figure 189, Figure 192, and Table 71).
+It consists of an in-filled builder's pit.
+The pit measured 110 cm by 50 cm in plan view and extended in profile from 50 to 140 cm below the existing surface.
 The concrete building foundation remnants associated with this pit were not observed, but may be present beyond the western sidewall of the test excavation.

-SIHP # -7579, Feature M was observed within the east sidewall of TE 40E and in plan view (Figure 185, Figure 186, Figure 191, and Table 71).
-It consists of an infilled pit with a containing historic building foundation remnant.
-The pit measured 40 cm by 30 cm in plan view and extended in profile, and was observed from 50 to 160 cm below the existing surface.
-A square concrete block was observed at the base of the pit feature, with a rectangular concrete column freestanding atop the square block.
+SIHP # -7579, Feature M was observed within the east sidewall of TE 40E and in plan view (Figure 186, Figure 187, Figure 192, and Table 71).
+It consists of an in-filled builder's pit containing a historic building foundation remnant.
+The pit measured 40 cm by 30 cm in plan view and extended in profile from 50 to 160 cm below the existing surface.
+A square concrete block was observed at the base of the pit feature, atop the coral shelf, with a rectangular concrete column freestanding atop the square block.

-SIHP # -7579, Feature N was observed in plan view of TE 40E (see Figure 191 and Table 71).
-It consists of a circular infilled pit containing historic building foundation remnants.
+SIHP # -7579, Feature N was observed in plan view of TE 40E (see Figure 192 and Table 71).
+It consists of a circular in-filled builder's pit containing a historic building foundation remnant.
 The pit measured 140 cm in diameter and extended from 70 to 160 cm below the existing surface.
-A square concrete block was observed at the base of the infilled pit, with a rectangular concrete column freestanding atop the square block.
+A square concrete block was observed at the base of the in-filled pit, atop the coral shelf, with a rectangular concrete column freestanding atop the square block.

-Stratum IV consists of a buried A horizon that developed atop Jaucas sand (Stratum IVa) and that is enriched with traditional Hawaiian cultural material.
+Stratum IV is a buried A horizon that developed atop Jaucas sand (Stratum IVa) and that is enriched with cultural material.
 The upper boundary of this stratum has been truncated by historic development (i.e., graded and filled over), while the lower boundary remains intact.
 Marine shell midden, charcoal, and fire-cracked rock (basalt) were dispersed within the stratum.
-The fire-cracked rock consisted of semi-porous, angular, thermally altered basalt.
+The fire-cracked rock consisted of semi-porous, angular basalt.
 All observed cultural material was noted, but not collected.
-Stratum IV is considered a cultural layer and has been designated as a component of SIHP # -7580.
+Stratum IV is identified as a cultural layer and has been designated as a component of SIHP # -7580.